-As Director of Anglo-Hellenic, my main activity is training on the four-week TEFL certificate course, which we have run every month since 2004.
+As Director of Anglo-Hellenic Teacher Training, between 2004 and 2014 I ran over a hundred four-week TEFL certificate courses, training more than a thousand teachers.
 The course is a combination of input sessions on teaching methodology and language awareness, and guided lesson planning, observation and feedback.

-I have been working in EFL in Greece since 1987, and for several years was director of my own school before devoting myself full-time to teacher training.
+I have been working in ELT since 1987, and for several years was director of my own school in Greece before devoting myself full-time to teacher training.
 I have substantial experience of Teaching English for Academic Purposes, particularly preparation for IELTS and entry to UK universities, including work at the University of Reading as a Pre-sessional EAP Teacher.

-Since the inception of the Greek State Certificate in Language Competence in 2003, I have worked as a consultant with the Research Centre for Language Teaching, Testing and Assessment at the University of Athens.
-I am involved in the KPG primarily as a trainer of oral examiners, running training and standardisation seminars and observing examiners during exams.
-I am also involved in the development of materials for listening comprehension.
+From the inception of the Greek State Certificate in Language Competence in 2003 until 2014, I served as a consultant with the Research Centre for Language Teaching, Testing and Assessment at the University of Athens.
+I was involved in the KPG primarily as a trainer of oral examiners, running training and standardisation seminars and observing examiners during exams.
+I was also involved in the development of materials for listening comprehension.

-Since 2009, I have worked with New York College in Athens lecturing on the University of Greenwich BA in TESOL and MA in ELT Management.
+From 2009 to 2014, I worked part-time with New York College in Athens lecturing on the University of Greenwich BA in TESOL and MA in ELT Management.

-At postgraduate level, the module which I teach is:
+At postgraduate level, the module which I taught was:

 My own Master's